 To top that off, we got an upholstered headboard from Joss and Main.
 Pulling all the pieces together to create a comfortable and relaxing bed is totally motivation to keep the rest of the space calm and clutter-free!

-I highly recommend to limit what you keep in the bedroom.
+I highly recommend to limit what you keep in the bedroom for minimalist living.
 Your nightstand should hold a lamp, clock, book, maybe a picture.
 But everything else doesn’t need to find its way beside the bed.

 In order to limit what you keep, try only keeping your favorites in your room.
 If you don’t love it, move it to a different spot in your home.
 Your bedside lamps not working in the room?
 Try swapping out the lampshade for something that might work better.